Mateng0228/VPlatoon/README.md

 ## Contact
 If you encounter any problems, please contact the code maintainer at [mt0228@zju.edu.cn](mailto:mt0228@zju.edu.cn).
 Please note that simply raising "Issues" in github may not always be the most effective way to get our attention.

+## License
+The source code is released under the MIT License.
+See the [LICENSE](./LICENSE) file for details.
+The associated technical report is available on arXiv under a perpetual, non-exclusive license: [arXiv:2412.20177](https://arxiv.org/abs/2412.20177).